decaf-ts/reflection/README.md

  - creates a `.token` file which you can leave empty unless you have private dependencies or publish to private registries
  - delete this 'first run script' file and npm call from the `package.json`;
  - try to commit the updated `package.json` and deleted files (having ssh access helps here);
-## Linting

-This repo comes with eslint + prettier preconfigured to the default standards
 ## Testing

 Preconfigured Jest based testing: